FihlaTV/chimeapp/README.md

 # Chime App

+## About the App

 We developed a new app to generate, consume, manage and share the WCAP URIs as described above.
 The app is simple, usable and beautiful, and meant to be a persistent, passive helper for the user running it on their smartphone.
 Users can share and synchronize their Chime links with each other, to let eachother know where they can find off-grid services in the physical world.
 The app tells a user which Chimes are available nearby, and how far away the rest are.
 It also actively notifies a user when they come nearby a Chime, and allows them to automatically connect to it, and perform any automated actions like data syncing or uploading.

+## Release

+This app is currently only in prototype phase.
+You can find prototype dev builds posted on the Release page: https://github.com/guardianproject/chimeapp/releases

 ## Chime Protocol